huiyuandiknow/Home_Data_App/README.md

 # Home Estimate App

-This is a clean, easy to use, user friendly, mobile friendly, responsive Web App that aggregates housing data to recommend whether to sell or rent your house in the current real estate market.
+This is a clean, easy to use, user friendly, mobile friendly, responsive Web App that aggregates housing data to estimate a value of your house in the current real estate market.

 ## Collaborators